 Buckler’s Hard (E), a tiny hamlet on the western bank of the Beaulieu River, lies 3 kilometres (2 miles) downstream from Beaulieu village.
 Here, away from the hurly-burly of modern life, two rows of modest red-brick cottages face each other across an extravagantly wide, part-gravel, part-grassed street running at right angles to the shore.

 Buckler’s Hard, or Montagu Town as it was originally to be known, has, though, a long, industrious history.
 Conceived in the first half of the 18th century by John, 2nd Duke of Montagu, it was to be a town and docks servicing ships, and sugar brought from West Indian plantations.
 But the venture failed, and the would-be port was eventually taken over by Henry Adams, who there built many of the great wooden ships of the day.

-Now, Buckler’s Hard can be reached by a delightful riverside walk that passes the Beaulieu Estate’s old brickworks, or by car along narrow south-Hampshire lanes.
+Now, Buckler’s Hard, fully accessible to the public, can be reached by a delightful riverside walk that passes the Beaulieu Estate’s old brickworks, or by car along narrow south-Hampshire lanes.

 A Guide to the New Forest: Heywood Sumner

 Hampshire Industrial Archaeology: Southampton University Industrial Archaeology Group

 An Album of Old Beaulieu and Buckler’s Hard: Susan Tomkins